learn-co-students/module-2-code-challenge-round-1-sea01-seng-ft-071320-module-2-code-challenge---late-show-1597165280/README.md

-# Rails Code Challenge - Late Show

-For this assessment, you'll be working with Late Night TV show domain.

-In this repo, there is a Rails application with some features built out.
-Your job is to extend this code to add the functionality described in the deliverables below.

-## Topics

-- MVC
-- REST
-- Request-Response Cycle
-- Forms and Form Helpers
-- ActiveRecord
-- Validations

-## Setup

 Before you begin coding your solution, clone this repo and then `cd` into it.

+x Then run `bundle install`,
+x `rails db:migrate`, and
+x `rails db:seed`
-Then run `bundle install`, `rails db:migrate`, and `rails db:seed` to install dependencies and set up the database, and run `rails s` to start the server.
+x `rails s` to start the server.

 ## The Domain

-The application keeps track of the guests that have appeared on the show.

-There are three models in the domain: Guest, Episode, and Appearance.

 Guests and Episodes have a many to many relationship through Appearances.
 A single Appearance belongs to one Guest and one Episode.

 ## What You Already Have

-The starter code includes migrations, models, and seed data for Guests and Episodes.
-There are also routes, controller actions, and views to support listing the guests and episodes.

 After running the setup instructions above, visiting `'/guests'` will display all of the guests, and visiting `'/episodes'` will display all of the episodes.